kalam0x15/movie-browser/README.md

 # movie-browser

-This is an react webapp to view the details of movies released..
+This is an react webapp to view the details of movies released...